A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 Demonstration of PEEP with Emilio

-Most BVMs don’t come with an essential piece of equipment attached: the PEEP valve.
+Many BVMs don’t come with an essential piece of equipment attached: the PEEP valve.
 This important accessory will help you optimize your ability to recruit alveoli in a hypoxic patient. ✋

 The Effect of PEEP on human lungs in the PAC anatomy lab – Chris Root MD

 The BVM doesn’t exist in isolation.
 It’s one tool to successfully oxygenate your patient.
 The Vortex Approach is described by its creator as a “high acuity tool” that provides a valuable framework to help you prioritize oxygenation by integrating it with the other airway lifelines.
+When you’re ready you can take a deeper dive on this concept here.

 The classic #foamed video on BVM